 Before class, students are required to finish the muddiest point activity.
 This activity is designed to stimulate student engagement in class.
 Also, the instructor uses feedbacks of the Muddiest Point in preparation for the classroom lecture to implement Just-in-Time Teaching (JiTT).
 This activity consists of writing a brief reflective essay (<= 50 words) in which students identify the most confusing part (i.e. the muddiest point) of the content covered in the upcoming module.
-If there is no have MP, explain the most interesting point.
-In addition, students will answer one multiple choice question from the required reading to determine grasp of core concepts.
+If you do not have MP, you can explain the most interesting point.
+In addition, students will answer one multiple choice question from the required reading to determine students' grasp of core concepts.

 Criteria % of Grade

-Participation 30%
+Participation 40%

 Writing 40%

-Citation 10%

-Correctness 20%
+Accuracy 20%

 TOTAL 100%